Soft or interpersonal skills are important in providing excellent customer service.

 A popular technique is the STAR Method: you describe a Situation and Task, then explain what Action you took and what was the Result.

 Describe the situation.
-This can be from a previous job, a volunteer experience or any relevant event.
+This can be from a previous job, a volunteer experience or an event.

 What was your task?